geo-fluid-dynamics/Eulerian_Lagrangian_snow_solver/Readme.md

 - *SetVel* activate or deactivate mechanical settling.
 'Y' active and 'N' inactive
 - *v_opt* defines the option for velocity computation.
 Five options are available.
 They are listed and explained in the `settling_vel()` function in 'velocity.py'. 'continuous' is default and 'layer_based' is used to mimick layer based schemes.
 - *viscosity* defines the option for viscosity formulation.
 Five options are available, which are mentioned and explained in the `choose_viscosity` function in 'velocity.py'. 'eta_constant_n1' is the default. 'eta_phiT' reflects viscosity formulations from Vionnet et al. (2012).
 All viscosity options imply a linear formulation of Glen's flow law except for 'eta_constant_n3', which implies its non-linear version with n=3.
 The `velocity` function in 'velocity.py' automatically selects the linear or non-linear form.
+- *Eterms* if True error terms ET and Ec that account for the deforming grid are accounted for, if False ET and Ec are excluded.
 - *it* maximum iteration number after which the computation stops.

 #### 2. Deactivate or activate modules